-ESL 5 is designed for older adult learners at the low-beginning level of English acquisition.
-This course provides instruction in reading, writing, sentence structure, spelling and phonemic correspondences, verbal communication skills, and emphasizes oral and written activities.
+ESL 10 is designed for students at the low beginning level of English acquisition.
+This course provides instruction on simple reading and writing, basic sentence and paragraph structure, spelling and phonemic correspondences, and listening and oral communication skills.
 Students read and listen to dialogues and compose and practice original dialogs.
 Other activities include reading of short stories or paragraphs, writing sentences and short paragraphs, role playing of everyday situations, listening comprehension, dictation, and life skills competencies.

-Total Laboratory Units: 0.0

-Total Course Units: 0.0
+Total Laboratory Units: 0.0 Total Course Units: 0.0